-3.2.1 Geophysical methods rely on a contrast in the physical properties between the buried archaeological remains and the surrounding soil.
+3.2.1 Geophysical survey methods rely on a contrast in the physical properties between buried archaeological remains and the surrounding soil.
 Therefore, to best characterise archaeological features, it is often necessary to survey a large enough area that not only captures any possible targets but also incorporates a sufficient area of natural background response.
-Typically, the size of the survey area is constrained by external influences that can adversely impact the survey data (i.e. chain-linked fences, telegraph poles, modern field boundaries, etc).
-To minimise the affect these can have up to 5m from field boundaries is maintained, a greater distance may be required for larger modern ferrous objects such as pylons.
+Typically, the size of the survey area is constrained by external influences that can adversely impact the survey data (i.e. chain-link fences, telegraph poles, modern field boundaries, etc.).
+To minimise the effect these can have, up to 5m from field boundaries is maintained during the survey, although a greater distance may be required for larger modern ferrous objects, such as pylons.